By adding to My Courses you can compare courses and create a personalised prospectus.

 In year three, you get the opportunity to put what you’ve learnt into practice with a paid work placement, in the UK or overseas.
 This is a great chance to improve your career prospects and can sometimes lead to an offer of employment after you graduate.
 Previous students have worked at companies such as • TUI Travel • Crowne Plaza, Hilton Head • Reef and Rainforest Tours, Devon • Walt Disney World Resort, Florida • Thomas Cook, based in international resorts.

 In the final year, you investigate policy, planning and strategic management aspects of tourism.
 You can also investigate a topic of your choice through an independent project.

-As part of the course you get the opportunity to work on real projects to build your skills and professional experience, such as the Tourism Management Institute conference and customer satisfaction surveys for the Sheffield Museums Trust.
+As part of the course you get the opportunity to work on real projects to build your skills and professional experience.
+Recently students have been involved in the Tourism Management Institute conference and customer satisfaction surveys for the Sheffield Museums Trust.

 You can also complete an international version of this qualification which places greater emphasis on the global events industry.
 You must take a work or study placement abroad and complete your final year project with an international theme.